Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Kirchhoff modelling and inversion.

-Until now we have considered events occurring on a single reflector in Kirchhoff modelling equation (\ref{eq:Kir6-2}).
-Now suppose the subsurface reflectors are in a configuration where they are separable almost everywhere, i.e. a not too dense configuration in a sense that will be clarified later.
-Each reflector is identified by $k\in \N^*$.
-The idea behind the linearity approximation on reflectors is to consider a Kirchhoff modelling equation like eq. (\ref{eq:Kir6-2}) for each reflector and to sum them, in order to account for the contributions of all reflectors.
+Appendix \ref{app:Kirr1_1} gives details on the computation that leads to the Kirchhoff modelling approximation considering one reflector, $S_k$.
+Then, suppose the subsurface reflectors are in a configuration where they are separable almost everywhere, i.e. a not too dense configuration in a sense that will be clarified in \S \ref{sec:Kirr2_1_3}.
+Performing the linearity approximation on reflectors detailed in Appendix \ref{app:Kirr1_2}, we sum each reflectors $S_{k\ge 1}$ contribution and obtain the traditional Kirchhoff modelling approximation equation \cite{Ble}:

-We add subscript $k$ in eq. (\ref{eq:Kir6-2}) to make explicit that it concerns reflector $k$: obviously to $P_{ref,k}^{(ij)}$ and $P_{ref,k}^{(ij)}$, but also to $\theta^{(ij)}_k$ and $G_{inc,k}^{(i)}$ because they describe results of propagation in the medium above $S_k$ excluding $S_k$, thus different propagations result when different reflectors $k$ are considered.
-We obtain

-Again, in $P_{ref,k}^{(ij)}$, only single reflections from above on reflector $k$ are considered through the integral, even if multipathing (direct arrivals and multiple reflections above reflector $k$) is considered through the travel-time branches.
-Note that crossing reflectors can naturally be considered in eq. (\ref{eq:Kir6-k}) including a $k$-dependency to the normal $\mathbf{n}(\mathbf{r})$, leading to an explicitly $k$-dependent reflection c\oe fficient through eq. (\ref{eq:ref72}).

-We discuss why the contributions of each reflector can be described separately and then summed.
-The Born approximation (which will be detailed in \S \ref{sec:Born_2}) tells us that first-order scattering effects (such as first-order, or single, reflections and diffractions) can be modelled linearly regarding the wavefield if the velocity perturbation is not too strong.
-Applied to Kirchhoff modelling (based on the reflection c\oe fficient and not on velocity perturbations), this linearity implies that each single reflection event recorded at the earth's surface $P_{ref,k}^{(ij)}$ can be associated with one Kirchhoff modelling equation of the form (\ref{eq:Kir6-2}) if the reflection c\oe fficients are not too large.
-The total reflected wavefield is obtained by ``summing" the $P_{ref,k}^{(ij)}$ (here over the reflectors and the travel-time branches).
-Although single reflections on reflector $k$ are considered in each $P_{ref,k}^{(ij)}$, reflection events can still be ``strong".

-The result obtained here, eq. (\ref{eq:Kir6-k}), represents the traditional Kirchhoff modelling scheme with multiple travel-time branches and different Green functions for different reflectors.
-It makes it possible to model the reflected events part of the subsurface wavefield measured at the earth's surface.
-We now describe the further approximations that lead to the traditional Kirchhoff modelling scheme.